 We are limiting social contact between the Olsens Funerals team and our client families.
 Our funeral consultants will organise funeral documentation and arrangement instructions at arms length, via email or phone, rather than the usual face-to-face meeting.

-Attendance at venues – including our chapels and other places of worship – will be limited to 10 people.
 We must adhere to the social distancing requirements and must allow for 4m2 distance between people

 Alternate ways to ‘attend’ a service